sameer0013/Tuberculosis-Detection/README.md

+Tuberculosis-Detection

-Tuberculosis Detection using Chest X-rays of Humans.
+Detect wheather a person has Tuberculosis or not by using chest X-rays of that individual.